bougou/alertmanager-webhook-adapter/README.md

 $ ./alertmanager-webhook-adapter

 # see help
-$ ./alertmanager-webhook-adapter --listen-address=:8060
+$ ./alertmanager-webhook-adapter -h

-# Add signature for messages
+# Add signature for sent messages
 $ ./alertmanager-webhook-adapter --listen-address=:8060 --signature "Anything-You-Like"
-# the signature normally will be added to the begining of the messsage:
+# the signature will be added to the begining of the messsage:
 # 【Anything-You-Like】this-is-the-the-the-the-the-xxxxxxxxxx-message
 ```